 Lovett reportedly said, “Anti-Semitism is mounting in an unprecedented way in groups and circles which are very influential and were never touched by Anti-Semitism.
 Such a White Paper would do great harm to the Jews in this country, and once it is published, I am not sure that outstanding Jewish leaders who are helping you today would go along with you.”
 This White Paper focused on dual loyalty.

 After Israel became a fait accompli in 1948, the counteroffensive ended.
-America Firsters George Marshall left his position and James Forrestal was murdered, and both the Pentagon and the State Department earnestly embraced Israel.
+America Firsters George Marshall left his position and James Forrestal was thrown out of a window and murdered.
+Both the Pentagon and the State Department earnestly embraced Israel.
 The Arabists in State were quickly reduced and co-opted by pro-Zionists.
 The burgeoning Zionist lobby continued to flex its muscle within the Democratic Party.